MarcoOquendoC/Laptop-Station-Backend/README.md

   SECRET_KEY_BASE = fc5fba45f7f2d5de9fcfee8a6b35bdfeaf296661c69d05ed73a71347c447e5d46c2785d581c5f241fee3467a9b73ca784d085727abfe68d9a81b5b9441f08cf9
 ```

-- The file database.yml is already configured to use those variables
+- The file database.yml is already configured to use those variables, you could check in Linux terminal the postgres databases using `sudo -i -u postgres` then `psql`.

 ### Install